 The Linux Foundation is a nonprofit consortium dedicated to fostering the growth of Linux.
 Founded in 2000, it sponsors the work of Linux creator Linus Torvalds and is supported by leading companies and developers from around the world.
-The Linux Foundation promotes, protects and standardizes Linux by providing unified resources and services needed for open source to successfully compete with closed platforms.
+The Linux Foundation promotes, protects and advances Linux by providing unified resources and services needed for open source to successfully compete with closed platforms.

 Who are members of the Linux Foundation?

 The platinum members of the Linux Foundation are Fujitsu, HP, IBM, Intel, NEC, Oracle, Qualcomm Innovation Center and Samsung.
 Other members of the organization include every major company in the Linux industry as well as numerous community groups, universities and individuals.
 You can see the full line up on our Members page.

 The Linux Foundation has offices in San Francisco and Tokyo, with additional staff in Indiana, Texas and Canada.
 Here is our contact info.

 Why was The Linux Foundation formed?

 The Linux Foundation's mission is to promote, protect and standardize the Linux platform to fuel its growth around the world.
 The Linux Foundation marshals the resources of the Linux ecosystem to provide much needed services that are not easily offered by a single community member, entity or company.
 It uses a shared resources strategy – much as open source developers do – to collaborate on platform development while enhancing the Linux market for everyone: end users, the community, developers and industry..

 Does Linus Torvalds work for The Linux Foundation?

 The Linux Foundation sponsors Linus Torvalds so he can remain independent while working full-time on the Linux kernel.

 Jim Zemlin is the Executive Director and was chosen to lead the Linux Foundation due to his deep Linux and open source software experience and industry relationships.